 Location: northwest coast of Scotland, connected by bridge.

-Largest island in the Inner Hebrides archipelago
+The largest island in the Inner Hebrides archipelago

 Gaelic Name: an t-Eilean Sgiathanach